Traffic Ticket Debt or License Suspension

 Robert J. Adams & Associates can help if you are in serious debt from traffic offenses.
 Filing for bankruptcy can prevent license suspension and erase or reduce your debts.
 We have helped clients discharge as much as $5,000 worth of accumulated traffic fines and penalties to alleviate debt and regain their driving privileges.

 Find out if you can eliminate your traffic fines through bankruptcy.
-Our attorneys file cases in Cook County and Lake County, for no money down if you qualify.
+Our attorneys file cases in Cook County and Lake County, for Low Cost options.

 You Need Your Car.
 You Deserve Debt Relief.